crisbeto/angular-svg-round-progressbar/README.md

 * To edit the default values, change the options in the `roundProgressConfig` constant.
 * Since the `0.2.0` release this directive uses dynamic binding.
 For example, if you want to change the fill color at a certain value, you can use `color="{{ (current / max < 0.5) ? '#ff8080' : '#45ccce' }}"`.
+* Since the `0.3.6` release you can nest progressbar directives inside each other.

 | Name           | Description                                                                                               | Required  | Default value     | Possible values   |
 | ---            | ---                                                                                                       | ---       | ---               | ---               |